top of page

 Privacy as a revenue driver

-Build competitive advantage by integrating privacy as a core product feature.
+Build competitive advantage by integrating privacy into your branding.

-• Privacy concerns block revenue growth (unable to enter privacy-sensitive markets, lose enterprise deals during vendor review, etc.).
+• Privacy concerns block revenue growth.
+You're unable to enter privacy-sensitive markets or lose enterprise deals during vendor review.

 • Privacy practices are a primary decision factor for your users.